 The following are other areas noted to have glacial gold occurrences, primarily in outwash areas, were it can be found concentrated by the watercourses of particular counties in Illinois:

 In Cumberland County, gold was retrieved from creek gravels near the town of Greenup.

-In Fulton County, fine gold existed in the Illinois and Spoon Rivers.
+In Fulton County, fine gold existed in the Illinois River and Spoon Rivers.

 In Ford County, small amounts of gold were found in the Vermilion River nearing the boundary with Vermilion County.